Outgoing SOAS Students

 - submit a satisfactory rationale, detailing the academic reasons for wishing to undertake the year of study at the Erasmus university rather than at SOAS

-- complete the SOAS Outbound Erasmus application form and submit a completed Learning Agreement by the deadline below
+- complete the SOAS Outbound Erasmus application form, detailing your proposed study package to a total of 60 ECTS points, by the deadline below

 Will the Erasmus study period count towards my final degree?